 Public healthcare in Austria

-The healthcare system in Austria provides free access to basic healthcare to all citizens and residents of Austria, as well as tourists and those staying in the country on a temporary basis.
+All citizens and residents in Austria have access to free basic healthcare.
+This includes tourists and those staying in the country for the short term.
 Basic healthcare in Austria includes treatment in public hospitals, medication, basic dental care and some specialist consultations.

 Health insurance in Austria

-Expats working in Austria are required to pay into a health insurance scheme, which goes into a larger social security system.
-The system covers the contributor as well as their family for health, accident or pension insurance.
+Expats working in Austria must pay into a health insurance scheme, which goes into a larger social security system.
+The system will cover you and your family for health, accident, or pension insurance.
 The amount an individual has to pay is determined by their salary level, with health insurance, accident insurance and pension insurance all taking up a percentage of an individual's salary.
 The employer is also obliged to make a contribution.

 Electronic health services, also known as E-services, form an important part of Austria's healthcare system.
-To access E-services, expats will be issued with an E-card upon registration.
-Through the E-card, the Austrian government processes healthcare claims electronically, significantly reducing queues, backlogs and bureaucracy.
-In addition, E-cards contain important information such as health records and prescribed medications.
+Upon registration, you are issued an E-card.
+The Austrian government processes healthcare claims electronically through the E-card, significantly reducing queues, backlogs, and bureaucracy.
+In addition, E-cards contain key information such as health records and prescribed medications.

-Healthcare providers who do not have any such contract are known as elective doctors.
-Though patients will have to pay to see elective doctors, 80 percent of the fee is reimbursed by social health insurance.
+Healthcare providers who do not have such a contract are known as elective doctors.
+Though patients must pay to see elective doctors, 80 percent of the fee is reimbursed by social health insurance.

 Pharmacies and medicines in Austria